tencent cloud

 Note:

-INTELLIGENT TIERING is currently available only in the Beijing, Nanjing, Shanghai, Guangzhou, Chengdu, Chongqing, Singapore, Mumbai, Tokyo, and Frankfurt regions.
+INTELLIGENT TIERING is currently only supported in Beijing, Nanjing, Shanghai, Guangzhou, Chengdu, Chongqing, Hong Kong (China), Singapore, Tokyo, Jakarta, Frankfurt, Virginia and São Paulo regions.

 INTELLIGENT TIERING is a standalone storage class that will incur storage usage fees and object monitoring fees.
 You can purchase an INTELLIGENT TIERING storage pack to redeem the storage usage fees.
 For detailed pricing, see Product Pricing.